gaurkum11/Agentic-AI-/README.md

 # **Agentic-AI-**

-**Agentic-AI-** is a modular framework designed for building and managing AI agents capable of performing complex tasks through collaboration and tool integration.
+**Agentic-AI-**  managing AI agents capable of performing complex tasks through collaboration and tool integration.
 It provides a structured approach to define agents, assign tasks, and utilize tools, enabling the development of sophisticated AI-driven applications.

 ## **Features**